MelJan/PyDeep/docs/tutorials/ICA_2D_example.rst

 Theory
 ***********

-If you are new on ICA and blind source separation, a good theoretical introduction is given by the `Course Material ICA <https://www.ini.rub.de/PEOPLE/wiskott/Teaching/Material/index.html>`_ in combination with the following video lectures.
+If you are new on ICA and blind source separation, a good theoretical introduction is given by the `Course Material <https://www.ini.rub.de/PEOPLE/wiskott/Teaching/Material/index.html>`_ in combination with the following video lectures.

 .. raw:: html